lingnath/Customer-Segmentation-for-Indian-Bank/README.md

 The "Customer Segmentation Project.ipynb" file was initially run in Python 3.8.8.
 However, Python 3.8 is already obsolete when I checked on April 9, 2025.
 So we will use Python 3.10. setup.sh downloads the necessary Python packages, gets a virtual environment set up, and runs the jupyter notebook. requirements.txt consists all the Python packages that are needed in this project.
 The instructions are provided below.

-Use a linux Ubuntu environment
+Use a linux Ubuntu environment <br>
-Run setup.sh
+Run setup.sh <br>
 In the terminal, click on the link provided.
-You will see the Jupyter notebook UI in port 8888.
+You will see the Jupyter notebook UI in port 8888. <br>
 You should now be able to run the jupyter notebook